 "I-" I start, before she shifts forward that little extra bit to leave her nose-to-nose with me.

 "Don't call me an outsider again, okay?"
-Her grin is very, very wide.
-"It's not nice."
+Her grin is very, very wide. "

 I swallow, not daring to blink.
 "R-right.
 Got it."

 "Okay!"
 She plops herself back down on her stool like she hadn't just probably threatened my life.
 "Now we can move on to good things!"